sebhmg/plate-simulation/docs/source/methodology.rst

 relies on `discretize <https://discretize.simpeg.xyz/en/main/>`_ for octree mesh creation, and `SimPEG <https://simpeg.xyz/>`_ for finite volume based forward modeling.
-Plate simulation includes a module for generating basement + overburden + plate models within octree meshes.
+Plate simulation includes a module for generating a simple two-layer model with embedded plate anomalies within octree meshes.
 In this section, we will discuss all three of these components, and their interface exposed by the ui.json file.